jlvdb/yet_another_wizz/docs/source/api.rst

 This is a documentation of the most important parts of the *yet_another_wizz* (``yaw``) python API.
 For a more general introduction with examples refer to the :ref:`user guide<guide>`.
-The flowchart below roughly indicates the rough relationship between the most import data containers
+The flowchart below roughly indicates the rough relationship between the most import data containers.

 .. dropdown:: :octicon:`list-ordered;1.5em` ‎ ‎ ‎ Table of contents